Oghma-Infinium/Vagabond/README.md

 ## Known Issues
 - Tolfdir not getting to Saarthal.
 Just click him on console, walk to Saarthal and type "prid" in console without the quotes.
 - Solstheim paper map is purple.
 I forgot to install the map textures.
 Instructions for a fix in Waking Dreams Discord #Vagabond-support channel pins.
 Will be fixed in the next update.
+- Some freezing during winter in Whiterun and Falkreath areas.
+No known fix, currently investigating.

 ## Removing the Modlist
 Simply delete the folder.
 Congratulations, you have uninstalled Vagabond.